 The onboard hardware monitor is able to detect the Chassis Fan Speed, CPU Fan Speed, and the Power Supply Fan Speed in Rotations Per Minute (RPM).
 The Power Supply Fan Speed is set to Ignore because many systems do not have this type of connection.
-These values refresh upon any key entries in the BIOS setup screen.
+These values refresh itself regularly, even in BIOS setup.
 Set to Ignore if one of these are not used so that error messages will not be given.